DATAMATH CALCULATOR MUSEUM

 Think about the original Speak & Spell without a display.
 A slightly different version was sold in United Kingdom as Speak & Write.

 The Speak & Spell project was started in the year 1976 and created with the TMC0280 the first one-chip LPC speech synthesizer.
 Later refinements to the Speak & Spell chips resulted in the TMS5100, 5200 and 5220 Voice Synthesis Processors (VSP) for use in commercial products needing synthetic speech voice output from digitally-stored words and phrases.
-Speech data was stored in in up to sixteen 128K ROM chips (TMC0350).
+Speech data was stored in in up to sixteen VSM (Voice Synthesis Memory) ROM chips with a capacity of 128k Bits (TMC0350), each.

 Play button and